Everything you need to know about your F-1 student visa

 CPT is approved by a Designated School Official in the IPO.
 Find instructions on applying for CPT here.

 Graduation and Beyond

 Going home: If you plan to return home after graduation, you are allowed to stay in the US for an additional 60 days to prepare for departure.
 If you leave the US during that time, you must re-enter on anther kind of visa.

 Graduate school: If you plan to continue on to graduate school in the US, your SEVIS record must be transferred to the new institution within the 60 days of graduating from Occidental.
 The actual “release date” of the record must be within five months of graduation.
 E-mail email@example.com with your acceptance letter and any forms your new institution requires.
 For more information, please consult with IPO.

 Practical Training: Students who have maintained status and been enrolled at Oxy for a minimum of one academic year are eligible for 12 months of practical training (within the 14 months of graduation) in their field of study with IPO and USCIS approval.
 See the timeline here.
 This is called “post completion practical training.”
 This allows students to get practical training in their field of study.
 Practical training is also available prior to graduation, although time on pre-completion practical training will be deducted from your 12 months of post completion practical training.
 There will be meetings at the beginning of the Spring semester explaining this process.

 Applications for post completion optional training must be received by USCIS and have a start date within the 60-day grace period after graduation.
-Once you have graduated, it is too late to apply and you forfeit this benefit.
+After that time, it is too late to apply and you forfeit this benefit.
 Those who have completed at least one full academic year of study (fall and spring semesters) may begin the application process up to 90 days before you want to start working.
 Application instructions and considerations here.
 Please see IPO for details on practical training.